corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 # Compatibility

-Requires Stellaris version 3.1.2 "Lem" and disables achievements.
+Requires Stellaris version 3.2.2 "Herbert" and disables achievements.

 Check each of the contained mods for an explicit list of incompatibility notes.
 Generally, this mod is incompatible with other mods that change worker jobs or built-in special event jobs, districts, the Full Military Service species right, or (most) society technologies.